How Dark Sector Equations of State Govern Interaction Signatures: Results and Discussions

 \section{Results and Discussions}

-We adopt the Markov Chain Monte Carlo (MCMC) method to infer the probability distributions of cosmological parameters.
-We conduct parameter sampling with {\tt Cobaya} package \cite{Torrado:2020dgo}.
+We adopt the MCMC method to infer the probability distributions of cosmological parameters, and conduct parameter sampling with {\tt Cobaya} \cite{Torrado:2020dgo}.
 The chain convergence is assessed via the Gelman-Rubin potential scale reduction factor ($R-1<0.01$ for all parameters).
-We fit the standard $\Lambda$CDM model, which serves as our baseline for comparison, two models with free dark sector EoS, and a series of IDE models to the data combination.
+We fit the standard $\Lambda$CDM model, which serves as a comparison baseline, two models with free dark sector EoS, and IDE models to the data combination.
+All parameters are assigned flat priors, with ranges: $H_0\in [20, 100]\,\rm {km/s/Mpc}$, $\Omega_{\rm m}\in[0.01, 0.99]$, $\Omega_{\rm b}\in [0, 0.1]$, $r_{\rm d}\in[100, 200]\,\rm{Mpc}$, $w_{\rm dm}\in [-1, 1]$, $w_{\rm de}\in[-3, 1]$ and $\beta\in[-1, 1]$.
+In this analysis, $\Omega_{\rm b}$ is treated as a free parameter, and no external observational constraints are adopted as priors on either $\Omega_{\rm b}$ or the composite quantity $\Omega_{\rm b}h^2$.
+In general, adopting a Gaussian prior on $r_{\rm d}$ (e.g., from CMB observations) can help tighten constraints on cosmological parameters, but we forgo this treatment here to obtain pure low-redshift constraints.
+Notably, Verde et al. presented an almost model-independent determination of the standard ruler from low-redshift data ~\cite{Verde:2016ccp}.
+Such a measurement could potentially be used as a Gaussian prior on $r_{\rm d}$, offering a promising approach to tighten cosmological constraints.
 The $1\sigma$ (68.3\% confidence level) errors for the marginalized parameter constraints are summarized in Table~\ref{tab:results1}.
-To elucidate the constraints on the interaction coupling parameter $\beta$ and the relationships between and the EoS parameters for dark energy $w_\mathrm{de}$ and dark matter $w_\mathrm{dm}$, the left panel of Fig.~\ref{beta-wde-wdm} presents their marginalized constraints.
-Each point represents the best-fit value for a specific IDE scenario, with horizontal and vertical error bars indicating the $1\sigma$ uncertainties, respectively.
+To better elucidate the constraints on $\beta$ and its correlations with the dark energy EoS $w_\mathrm{de}$ and dark matter EoS $w_\mathrm{dm}$, Fig.~\ref{contours-3D} shows the constraint contours.